TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     be used.
 Therefore, the project can override the test group for a given TPL if desired.

+As noted above, it is allowed for the same TPL to be listed in multiple `<repoDir>/TPLsList.cmake`_ files.
+In this case, the rules for overrides of the find module and the test group as as described above.

 The specification given in `Enabling support for an optional Third-Party Library (TPL)`_ and `TRIBITS_TPL_FIND_INCLUDE_DIRS_AND_LIBRARIES()`_ describes how the a ``FindTPL${TPL_NAME}.cmake`` module should behave and allow users to